A woman lying down receiving a facial treatment, with a technician using a specialized tool on her forehead.

 Most people look a bit red (like sunburn) for the rest of the day and usually by the following day are fine to return to work/usual without it looking noticeable.

-Why book Microneedling with Dr. Caroline?
+Why book Microneedling with a doctor?

-Not all Microneedling devices and products are created equal.
-Dr. Caroline only uses the Dermafocus Microneedling device which holds both CE and FDA approvals.
-This means that it meets stringent international safety and quality standards.
-It uses only single use needles and incorporates an anti-backflow system to prevent contamination, upholding the highest standards of hygiene, which is absolutely crucial for patient safety.
 Dr. Caroline also uses the highest quality products (Purosomes) to achieve the best results for our patients.
 Achieving a great outcome is really important, and we can only do this with the best equipment and the best products available.

 Choosing a medically trained doctor ensures that your Microneedling treatment is performed with the highest standards of safety and precision.
 Dr. Caroline personalises each session to attend to your individual skin needs.
-If a patient has scarring in a specific area, this may be treated at a deeper depth and with a higher concentration of Purasomes.
-Dr. Caroline is equipped to handle any skin concerns or complications, to offer you the very highest level of care and expertise.
+If a patient has scarring in a specific area, this may be treated at a deeper depth (skin therapists are limited to the depth they can go).

 It is recommended to have 3 sessions as an induction, spaced approximately 4 weeks apart.
 We also recommend a single session every 6 month thereafter to maintain your results.

-3 induction sessions with Exosomes*
+3 induction sessions

 £695